trivinoc/compose_slurm_cluster/README.md

 ## What to do?
 ### What you need:

+First thing you will want to do is edit the file located at "/etc/systemd/system/multi-user.target.wants/docker.service" and change the "ExecStart" var value to
+"ExecStart=/usr/bin/dockerd -H fd:// --containerd=/run/containerd/containerd.sock --exec-opt native.cgroupdriver=systemd".
+It will tell docker to use Cgroup which is needed by the differents slurm containers.
+You may want to then, restart the docker service.

-First thing you will want to do is download/clone this repo, it will hold all of your cluster's dockerfiles, shared folders, etc...
+Then, download/clone this repo, it will hold all of your cluster's dockerfiles, shared folders, etc...

-Then, you will want to do is download/clone all of theses repos iside the previously cloned folder:
+Finally, you will want to download/clone all of theses repos iside the previously cloned folder:

 https://github.com/sOmEoNe2lOvEgIt/mariadb_docker.git